The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 Saturated Fats

 These are commonly found in animal products and oils (coconut oil, palm oil, palm kernel oil, olive oil).
 For years, saturated fat was believed to be a key cause of heart disease.
-The opinion was primarily based on the result of public health studies which had many methodological flaws and biases which were neglected during the studies.
+The opinion was primarily based on the result of public health studies which had many methodological flaws and biases that were neglected during the studies.

 A recent, more comprehensive study found that people who ate more saturated fat had an overall lower mortality rate and no increase in death from heart disease.